Yelp/paasta/docs/source/installation/getting_started.rst

 `SmartStack <http://nerds.airbnb.com/smartstack-service-discovery-cloud/>`_ is
-a dynamic service discovery system that allows clients to find and route to healthy Kubernetes pods for a particular service.
+a dynamic service discovery system that allows clients to find and route to healthy Kubernetes Pods for a particular service.
 Smartstack consists of two agents: `nerve <https://github.com/airbnb/nerve>`_ and `synapse <https://github.com/airbnb/synapse>`_.
 Nerve is responsible for health-checking services and registering them in ZooKeeper.
 Synapse then reads that data from ZooKeeper and configures an HAProxy instance.